mwalczyk/deep_learning_notes/chapter-7.md

 ![](/assets/weight_decay.png)

-* Only directions along which the parameters contribute significantly to reducing the objective function are preserved relatively intact.
-In directions that do not contribute to reducing the objective function, a small eigenvalue of the Hessian tells us that movement in this direction will not significantly increase the gradient.
+* Only directions along which the parameters contribute significantly to reducing the objective function \($$w_{2}$$ in the image above\) are preserved relatively intact.
+In directions that do not contribute to reducing the objective function \($$w_{1}$$ in the image above\), a small eigenvalue of the Hessian tells us that movement in this direction will not significantly increase the gradient.
 Components o the weight vector corresponding to such unimportant directions are decayed away through the use of the regularization throughout training.
 * We can also study the effect of $$L^{2}$$ regularization on a simple model like linear regression.
   * The cost function with regularization can be written as $$(Xw - y)^{T}(Xw - y) + \frac{1}{2}\alpha w^{T}w$$, where $$X$$ is the training data.
   * This changes the **normal equations** for the solution from $$w = (X^{T}X)^{-1}X^{T}y$$ to $$w = (X^{T}X + \alpha I)^{-1}X^{T}y$$.
   * The matrix $$X^{T}X$$ is proportional to the covariance matrix $$\frac{1}{m}X^{T}X$$.
 This follows from the fact that if the vectors \(i.e. rows of $$X$$\) are centered random variables, then the [Gram matrix](https://en.wikipedia.org/wiki/Gramian_matrix) \(which is $$X^{T}X$$\) is approximately proportional to the covariance matrix, with the scaling determined by the number of elements in the vector \(which is $$m$$\).
   * The new matrix in the parenthesis is the same as the original one but with the addition of $$\alpha$$ to the diagonal.
 The diagonal entries of this matrix correspond to the variance of each input feature.
 We can see that $$L^{2}$$ regularization causes the learning algorithm to "perceive" the input $$X$$ as having higher variance, which makes it shrink the weights on features whose covariance with the output target is low compared to this added variance.
-* In comparison to $$L^{2}$$ regularization, $$L^{1}$$ regularization results in a solution that is more **sparse**.
+* In comparison to $$L^{2}$$ regularization, $$L^{1}$$ regularization results in a solution that is more **sparse **for a large enough $$\alpha$$.
 Sparsity in this context refers to the fact that some parameters have an optimal value of zero.
 An explanation of why $$L^{1}$$ regularization is sparsity inducing can be found in the following [post](https://stats.stackexchange.com/questions/45643/why-l1-norm-for-sparse-models).
+  * This sparsity inducing property is used extensively as a **feature selection** mechanism.

 > $$L^{1}$$ regularization will move any weight towards 0 with the same step size, regardless of the weight's value.
 In contrast, $$L^{2}$$ regularization will also move any weight towards 0, but it will take smaller and smaller steps as the weight's value approaches 0.